-The Askin Modern Slavery Policy was again communicated to all Askin employees in 2023, and is available on the Askin Performance Panels and Bondor NZ websites.
-The Askin Modern Slavery Policy was incorporated into the Askin Human Resources Manual which was be distributed to all employees at the start of the 2023.
+The Askin Modern Slavery Policy was again communicated to all Askin employees in 2024 and is available on the Askin Performance Panels and Bondor NZ websites.
+The Askin Modern Slavery Policy is part of the Askin Human Resources Manual which was be distributed to all employees at the start of the 2024.